alestic/ec2-consistent-snapshot/README.md

 The default values can be accepted for most of the prompts, though it is necessary to select a CPAN mirror on Hardy.

+<a name="iam-roles"></a>

+# IAM ROLES

+When authenticating using a IAM Role your role must have the appropriate permissions.
+You can create a single IAM Managed Policy that allows the necessary permissions and attach the managed policy to each IAM role you would like to allow to create EC2 snapshots.

+The following policy allows both creating the snapshots as the read-only `DescribeInstances` permission which is required if you want to snapshot a volume without specifying the volume ID.

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Sid": "1",
+                "Effect": "Allow",
+                "Action": [
+                    "ec2:CreateSnapshot",
+                    "ec2:DescribeInstances"
+                ],
+                "Resource": [
+                    "*"
+                ]
+            }
+        ]
+    }

+You might also use IAM policies to allow automating deleting old snapshots through another tool.
+Using a separate policy is recommended for that.
+By putting the "delete" permission in the same policy, you would be allowing someone with access to one of your EC2 instances to delete the backups of the instance volumes.
+Instead, carefully restrict the delete permission.

 # VOLUME DISCOVERY

 If no EBS volume ids are passed as arguments to ec2-consistent-snapshot, it